How to Pull a Tooth Out of an Adult

 Now it is time to try and remove the tooth itself.
 Using your fingers, gently but firmly wiggle the tooth back and forth.
 This will help to loosen it from the socket.
 Avoid using excessive force as that can cause damage to the surrounding teeth and gums.

-ALSO READ : How to Get Crunchyroll on Your Samsung TV: A Step-by-Step Guide
+ALSO READ : Step-by-Step Guide: How to Get Aimbot on Fortnite

 If you find that the tooth is not budging, you can try using dental floss or a dental pick to gently pry it loose.
 Make sure to use caution and again, avoid using too much force.
 If the tooth still won’t come out, it is best to seek professional help from a dentist.